Meenakshi0313/sql-data-warehouse-project/README.md

 Hi there!
 I'm **Meenakshi Singh**, an aspiring Data Analyst with a strong foundation in SQL and Excel and a keen interest in data analytics.
 I enjoy working with structured data, understanding relationships between tables, and transforming raw data into meaningful business insights.
-This project reflects my hands-on approach to learning, where I applied data warehousing and anlytical concepts to solve real-world data problems.
+This project reflects my hands-on approach to learning, where I applied data warehousing and analytical concepts to solve real-world data problems.